kosail/dotfolio/README.md

 1. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again.
     Although, it's okay.
 This project focuses on web target, and I use desktop implementation just for its hot reload capabilities, which really makes my life easier when quickly prototyping or fast debugging.

+    Later note: It got worse xd now it doesn't even play audio at all... but meh.
 </details>

 ---